JustinStitt/digitRecognizer/README.md

 # digitRecognizer

+Regarded as the "Hello, World!" of machine learning.

 Uses Tensorflow and Keras with MNIST dataset to recognize handwritten digits with reasonable accuracy.

 I've trained the model using a feed-forward sequential deep learning neural network.